njspencer79/vs_py_fib/README.md

 On Windows (or in case the script does not work)
 1. Command prompt.
 Change into either fib_aas or fib_aas3 directory.
 2. run docker-compose up -d
-3. run docker-compose exec web python tests/test_fib.py
+3. run docker-compose exec web python tests/test_fib.py or (docker-compose run web python tests/test_fib.py)

 This should work on other platforms that support Docker Compose.